- Infertility in women - common causes

 These conditions may also affect the quality of sperms making it more difficult for the sperm to penetrate the egg.

-Conditions of vagina– Vagina is the part of female genital tract where journey of the sperms begin in the female body.
+Conditions of vagina– Vagina is the part of female genital tract where journey of the sperms begins in the female body.
 Vaginal infections can affect the quantity as well as quality of sperms.

 Vaginismus is a condition which leads to failure of copulation or painful copulation.
 This condition occurs due to involuntary contraction of muscles around the opening of vagina.